Radium Hill

-Radium Hill is a former minesite in South Australia which operated from 1906 until 1961.
-It was Australia's first uranium mine, years before the country's next major mines at Rum Jungle in the Northern Territory (opened in 1950), and the Mary Kathleen mine in Queensland (1958).
+Radium Hill is a former mine site in South Australia which operated from 1906 until 1961.
+Named by Sir Douglas Mawson, it was Australia's first uranium mine, years before the country's next major mines at Rum Jungle in the Northern Territory (opened 1950), and the Mary Kathleen mine in Queensland (1958).
+During its main period of production between 1954 and 1961, the mine produced nearly 1 million tonnes of davidite-bearing ore, to produce about 860 tons of U3O8.

 The associated settlement which once housed up to 1,100 people is now a ghost town, largely abandoned and demolished.
-The former townsite and cemetery were provisionally listed on the South Australian Heritage Register on 24 August 2016.
-During its main period of production between 1954 and 1961 the mine produced nearly 1 million tonnes of davidite-bearing ore to produce about 860 tons of U3O8.

 History

-The site was first pegged for mining in 1906 after prospector Arthur John Smith inadvertently discovered a radioactive material at a location approximately 40 km East South East of Olary.
+The site, located on Maldorky Station on the Barrier Highway east of Olary, was first pegged for mining in 1906 after prospector Arthur John Smith inadvertently discovered a radioactive material at a location approximately 40 km East South East of Olary.
 Smith mistook the dark coloured ore he found for tin oxide or wolfram (tungsten).
-His samples were sent to Adelaide University where young Sydney geologist and future Antarctic explorer, Douglas Mawson found the ore to contain radium and uranium.
+His samples were sent to the University of Adelaide where young Sydney geologist and future Antarctic explorer, Douglas Mawson, found the ore to contain radium and uranium.
 It also had traces of ilmenite, rutile, magnetite, hematite, pyrite, chalcopyrite intergrown with quartz and biotite, chromium, vanadium, and molybdenum.

 Mawson named the uranium-bearing mineral davidite after geologist and Antarctic explorer, Sir Edgeworth David.
 The mine was initially called "Smith's Carnotite Mine" (a similar uranium-bearing mineral) and in September 1906 Mawson proposed the name "Radium Hill".
 Smith worked the mine for the next two years before allowing the lease to lapse.
 Adjoining leases stretched for 5 km along the lode, with one being half-owned by Mawson.

 The Radium Hill Company took over the lease in 1908 and more shafts were sunk.

 Ore concentrate was transferred to refineries in New South Wales and Victoria.
 Radium had reached a price of £13,000 per gram in 1911, and in the same year, at a cost of £15,000 the company built a refinery at Hunters Hill in New South Wales to produce radium compounds.
-350 milligrams of radium bromide (RaBr2) and 150 kg of uranium were produced.
+Around 350 milligrams of radium bromide (RaBr2) and 150 kg of uranium were produced.
 The radium bromide was used for research in the emerging fields of radiation and radioactivity and some of the Hunters Hill radium was sold to pioneering nuclear researchers Ernest Rutherford and Marie Curie.

+In May 1913, an article in The Advertiser proudly stated that "one ounce of it is equal to one hundred thousand nominal horsepower, and that small quantity would be sufficient to drive or propel three of the largest battle ships afloat for a period of two thousand years; ...It will mean that foreign nations will be obliged to seek from us the power wherewith to heat and light their cities, and find means of defence and offence..".